chrisgrieser/nvim-scissors/README.md

 ```

 ### Snippet engine setup
-In addition, your snippet engine needs to point to the same snippet folder as
+In addition, your snippet engine must point to the same snippet folder as
 `nvim-scissors`:

 > [!TIP]